ligato/docs/docs/tutorials/05_kv-scheduler.md

 go install github.com/ligato/vpp-agent/plugins/kvscheduler/descriptor-adapter
 ```

-Alternatively, you can put the following target into your project Makefile (assuming you have dependency on VPP Agent in your vendor directory):
+Alternatively, you can put the following target into your project Makefile (assuming you have dependency on the vpp-agent in your vendor directory):

 ```
 get-generators: